rradczewski/ymmv/_drafts/hooks-cypress-and-the-fabric-of-the-universe.md

 Not only has React touched abstractions that are otherwise exclusive to interpreters and compilers, making it thus necessary to use linters in order to make it dev-user-friendly, **it has also massively impacted my capability of quickly reading and understanding code.**

 _If I could've justified another detour at this point, I would've loved to implement hooks in clojurescript using `with-redef` and `defmacro` to show how another language with the required capabilities available to libraries could've solved this (and an ecosystem where that sort of behaviour wouldn't be unheard of)_

+## The case for standard APIs

+The React ecosystem had quite a few prominent state management libraries over its existence.
+Some of them, like [`refunk`](https://github.com/jxnblk/refunk) or [`unstated`](https://github.com/jamiebuilds/unstated) have either been deprecated or have been reimplemented using hooks. [redux](https://redux.js.org/) on the other hand, is very much alive and has evolved standards (see [`redux-toolkit`](https://redux-toolkit.js.org/introduction/quick-start)) that help onboarding someone new onto a project and support my brain's pattern matching when looking at code.

+The beauty of `redux` and the other libraries lies not only in how easy they are to comprehend, but also how you can test them.
+To a certain extend, they all use the language like it was designed, so testing them requires only a standard toolset like `jest` or `mocha`.

+Hooks and with them React fiber on the other hand required a lot of changes to existing tests because of the way asynchronicity and React's implementation had to suddenly be factored in.
+Not only did this break `shallow`-rendering, [`act`](https://reactjs.org/docs/test-utils.html#act) caused quite a lot of confusion at first because of odd error messages that couldn't be explained or removed easily (see e.g. [this issue](https://github.com/facebook/react/issues/15379)).

+This left me not only with the feeling that my pattern matching did no longer work, but also that the tests that usually gave me confidence were now less reliable than they were before.

 <hr/>